Nationals Hand Mets Franchise Worst Beating Ever In 25-4 Loss

 — ESPN Stats & Info (@ESPNStatsInfo) July 31, 2018

-The game was immediately on track to be something big according to Bleacher Report.
+The game was immediately on track to be something big, according to Bleacher Report.
 Steven Matz surrendered seven earned runs, the most of his career, and the most by an NL team in the first inning this season.
-The Bullpen fell apart, giving up 3 runs in the second, third, fourth and fifth innings.
+The bullpen fell apart, giving up three runs in the second, third, fourth, and fifth innings.
 Infielder Jose Reyes had to come in to pitch in the eighth, surrendering a pair of home runs, but by that point the bullpen was bare and any arm that could get the ball near the plate was good enough to take the mound.

 The final line on Jose Reyes: